 -

-Operational Practicality: All linens must be machine-washable, dryable, and designed for efficient housekeeping handling and folding.
+Operational Practicality: All hotel linens must be machine-washable, dryable, and designed for efficient housekeeping handling and folding.

 -